ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/tools-ides/intellij-plugin.md

     ```bash
     ./gradlew buildPlugin
     ```
-    > **Tip:** If you are using Ubuntu/Windows, execute the below command:
-    ```bash
-    gradlew buildPlugin
-    ```

-This creates the `/build/distributions/ballerina-intellij-idea-plugin-[VERSION].zip` file locally in the `ballerina-platform/ballerina-lang/tree/master/tool-plugins/intellij/tree/master/tool-plugins/intellij` directory.
+This creates the `/build/distributions/ballerina-intellij-idea-plugin-[VERSION].zip` file locally in the `<CLONED_BALLERINA_DIRECTORY>/tool-plugins/intellij` directory.

 #### Installing the ZIP file via the IDE